 Cycling

-Although it’s still considered rather eccentric (although not so much as it was) I still cycle around Birmingham on my Dawes Galaxy touring bike (shopping, to work, etc.) and on accasional rides into the countryside.
-I find cycling is the best way to get around: avoiding jams, easy parking, saving money and the environment, and getting some exercise.
-I bought a new Galaxy, my third, in September 2008 to replace my 15 years old one.
-I got a good deal from the bike shop connected with the College where I work
+Although it’s still considered rather eccentric (although not so much as it was) I still cycle arund Birmingham.
+I have a 2012 Ridgeback World Panorama and a 1990 Dawes Galaxytouring bikes.
+I use the old Dawes for geting around Birmingham where I don’t want to risk the expensive new bike.
+I use the Ridgeback for occasionall rides in the country and where security isn’t a concern.
+I find cycling is the best way to get around – avoiding jams, easy parking, saving money and the environment, and getting some exercise.
+(I bought a new Galaxy, my third, in 2008 but it was stolen in 2011 – not having had a bike stolen for 35 years I had got complacent).

-I am fortunate to have Route 5 of the National Cycle Network passing 100 metres from home: this gors towards the city centre and out to the countryside..
+I am fortunate to have Route 5 of the National Cycle Network passing 100 metres from home: this goes N towards the city centre and S to the countryside..

 I still have my Bickerton Portable small wheel folder which I take occasionaly when going away.